Facebook Calls Links To Depression Inconclusive. These Researchers Disagree

 Facebook declined to provide more detail about the requests, but a spokesperson did note that a company as large as Facebook reaches out to a variety of subject-matter experts frequently.

-The email does, however, allude to the company having relevant internal information regarding the mental health effects of its platforms.
+The email does, however, allude to the company having relevant internal information.

 "The team would like to share some insights about what we're working on internally and ask for your input," the email says.